 “You seem more like the god of jesters to me.”

 “I’ve applied for the position and been turned down,” he said.
-“You should see the one they have doing the job.
+“You should see the person they have doing the job.
 Dull as a rock and twice as ugly.”

 Siri paused.